mariana-caldas/GymFitness/README.md

 ### WordPress Template with Plugin Development.

-That's how it looks so far:
+This is how it looks so far:

 ![About Us Page](/project-images-github/about-us-gymfitness.png)